 Pushing the rod into the body increases gas pressure, which results in the spring applying more force.
 Stroke, force and speed are determined by the diameter and volume of the body, and the pressure preload applied during manufacture.

 As gas springs can produce high levels of force from a small size, it’s often possible to use compact versions.
 Such mini gas springs give tool designers more flexibility in how molding and stamping tools are configured, and even enable the combination of previously separate operations.

 Supporting Manufacturers for More Than 40 Years

-Pascal is known around the world for components and systems that boost the safety and productivity of molding, casting and stamping operations.
+Pascal is known around the world for components and systems that boost the safety and productivity of molding and stamping operations.
 Our standard products help manufacturers cut costs, increase output, and offer their customers new features and enhancements.

 For less common and particularly challenging applications, we can develop innovative solutions that give our customers advantages over their competition.
-Browse our website to learn more about our products and service, or contact us for more information.
+Browse our website to learn more about our products and services.